avatorl/bambu-a1-g-code/change-filament/README.md

 1. In Bambu Studio click this button to edit **printer settings preset**:

 ![image](https://github.com/user-attachments/assets/cba181f0-c58c-4677-b402-d3094aaf58bf)

+❗Only for Bambu Lab A1, not compatible with  Bambu Lab A1 Mini

 2. Copy [G-code](https://github.com/avatorl/bambu-a1-G-code/blob/main/change-filament/a1-manual-filament-change-v2.gcode) and paste into **Change filament G-code** field of the **Machine gcode** tab (replace any code existing in the field).